How to Stay Connected During an Emergency

 Emergency Planning

 In the event of an emergency, you may need to meet family members somewhere else, especially if some are not at home when the emergency occurs.
 Different emergencies require different meeting locations.
 Be sure to designate at least three locations your family members are familiar with and plan to meet there depending upon which location the emergency calls for.
 Once these places have been chosen, write them down and make family meeting locations part of your family communication plan.
-Here are some general ideas.
+Here are some general ideas and examples.
 Pick specific locations that make sense for your family.

 Plan 1 - Directly outside your home